Wesley-Karkiewicz/6060-Snake-Eyes/README.md

 features as time passes, and make it easier for another team to use

-DriveStation Contains all the Code that should run on the machine that is serving as the drivestation for your robot.
-This will contain Python Scripts to do client side vision process and SmartDashboard setups Currently You will need to run this for the Auto to work since I havent gotten the python script to work on the Pi's Side yet
+DriveStation Contains all the Code that should run on the machine that is serving as the DriveDtation for your robot.
+This will contain Python Scripts to do client side vision processing and SmartDashboard setups Currently You will need to run this for the Auto to work since I havent gotten the python script to work on the Pi's Side yet

 RaspberryPi conatins all the code that will run on the raspberry Pi's robot side.
-Its, empty right now but I am porting the driver sation vision code to the raspberry pi so it can do Vision processing server side.
+Its, empty right now but I am porting the DriverStation vision code to the raspberry pi so it can do Vision processing server side.
 It also Has the Json Config Files to the raspberry Pi camera V1.